PaulBraetz/AutoForm/README.md

 ### **Result** ###

-The html rendered by `AutoForm.Blazor.AutoControl` for modely of type `ComplexModel` will now look something like this:
+The html rendered by `AutoForm.Blazor.AutoControl` for models of type `ComplexModel` will now look something like this:

 ![Missing Image](https://static.rhomicro.com/files/images/github/autoform/20.png)